1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 1486 February 12, AUTO DA FE AT TOLEDO (Spain)

 The first in that city and one of the most lenient Auto da Fes anywhere.
-The Jews were forced to recant, fined 1/5 of their property and permanently forbidden to wear decent clothes or hold office.
+Seven hundred and fifty men and women were paraded through the streets .
+They were forced to recant, fined 1/5 of their property and permanently forbidden to wear decent clothes or hold office.
+A similar one on April 12 composed of about 900 people.

 1941 August 16, AUXILIARY BISHOP VINCENTAS BRIZGYS (Lithuania)